 No matter where you post or share the JD, if it doesn’t attract the right people to apply for the job, you’ve failed right out of the gate.
 You want as many candidates to apply for the job as possible.
 Some tips on writing a good JD:

 - Don’t use specific pronouns.
 Just don’t.

-- Test your job description for gender themed words.
+- Test your job description for gender themed words and other potential biases.
 Try to keep it neutral.